rage/programming-f20/data/grading-and-exams.md

 information_page: true
 ---

-The Java Programming MOOC contains University of Helsinki's courses Introduction to Programming (parts 1-7) and Advanced Course in Programming (parts 8-14).
-A free online exam will be held for both parts and both will be graded seperately.
+The course is graded by exercises completed and an exam at the end.

 The exam corresponding to Introduction to Programming is to be completed after parts 1-7.
 Likewise, the exam corresponding to Advanced Course in Programming is to be completed after parts 8-14.

-Both exams will be held on several different days.
-You can attend the exam on any of these days.
 You may attend multiple exams and only the best grade will be registered.

-## Upcoming exams
+## Exam dates

-**Detailed information on the upcomping exam can be found here: [https://java-programming.mooc.fi/exam](https://java-programming.mooc.fi/exam)**

 #### Introduction To Programming

-* ~~22.08.2020~~ canceled
+* 20.10.2020
-* 29.08.2020
+* 11.11.2020

 #### Advanced Course In Programming

-* ~~29.08.2020~~ canceled
+* 15.12.2020
-* 05.09.2020
+* 19.1.2021

 ## Points